mongodb/docs/source/includes/list-table-alert-notification-methods.rst

        account.
 Enter only the PagerDuty service key.
 Define escalation rules and alert assignments directly in PagerDuty.

-       This option is available only for alerts that require acknowledegment.
-Informational alerts, such as the alert that a user has joined a project, cannot use this notification method.

        Users can acknowledge PagerDuty alerts only from the PagerDuty dashboard.